 National Aquatic CentreHome to Ireland's biggest and most popular Water Park, AquaZone, an exciting attraction for all

 Book Of KellsLocated in the heart of Dublin CityThe Book of Kells Exhibition is a must-see on the itinerary of all visitors to Dublin

 National Gallery of IrelandFounder of the National Gallery, William Dargan approached the Royal Dublin Society (RDS) back in 1852 to create an incredible exhibition.

 Botanic GardensLocated just 3 km from city centreThe National Botanic Gardens are an oasis of calm and beauty.
 Entry is free to this premier scientific institution.

 St. Patrick's CathedralA House of Prayer for All NationsThe Cathedral is a place where history is alive and tradition breathes, where lives are remembered and transformed, and where all are welcome to experience and explore the loving presence of God.

 Irish Museum of Modern ArtBased in DublinIreland's leading national institution for the collection and presentation of modern and contemporary art

-National Museum of IrelandHas a strong emphasis on Irish artAll four Museum sites are open Tuesday to Saturday, 10am-5pm and Sunday 2pm-5pm.
+National Museum of IrelandHas a strong emphasis on Irish artAll four Museum sites are open Tuesday to Saturday from 10am-5pm and Sunday from 2pm-5pm.